Battle of Peking (1900): Occupation

-Peking was a battered city after the siege.
+Beijing was a battered city after the siege.
 The Boxers had begun the destruction, destroying all Christian churches and homes and starting fires that burned throughout the city.
 The Chinese artillery aimed at the Legation Quarter and Peitang during the siege had destroyed nearby neighborhoods.
 Unburied bodies littered the deserted streets.
-The foreign armies divided Peking into districts.
+The foreign armies divided Beijing into districts.
 Each district was administered by one of the occupying armies.

-The occupation of Peking became, in the words of an American journalist, "the biggest looting expedition since Pizarro".
+The occupation of Beijing became, in the words of an American journalist, "the biggest looting expedition since Pizarro".
 Each nation accused the others of being most responsible for the looting.
 American missionary Luella Miner claimed that "The conduct of the Russian soldiers is atrocious, the French are not much better, and the Japanese are looting and burning without mercy".
 Gaselee, noting the "unavoidable necessity" of looting, established a system whereby all loot was auctioned off at the British Legation every afternoon except Sunday, with the proceeds being distributed by a prize committee to the remaining British troops in the city.
 Chaffee banned American soldiers from looting, although U.S. troops frequently violated that order to engage in pillaging around the city, which led an Army chaplain to complain that "Our rule against looting is totally ineffectual".

-The civilians and missionaries who had been besieged were some of the most prolific looters, as they were familiar with Peking.
+The civilians and missionaries who had been besieged were some of the most prolific looters, as they were familiar with Beijing.
 Some of the looting was justified as being done so for humanitarian reasons, such as the case of Catholic Bishop Pierre Favier and American Congregationalist William Scott Ament who had hundreds of starving Chinese Christians to care for and needed food and clothing.
 However, looting for necessities quickly became superseded by looting for profit, widely publicized by journalists—many indulged in looting on their own while condemning it when done by others.
-Chinese citizens in Peking also indulged in looting and set up markets to sell the proceeds of their efforts.
+Chinese citizens in Beijing also indulged in looting and set up markets to sell the proceeds of their efforts.